 - In a medium bowl combine all ingredients and mix the stiff, sticky batter well for 5 minutes.

 - Cover and let rise until doubled in size, approximately 4-6 hours in warm temperatures, or overnight in cooler temperatures.

-- When batter has risen, preheat a griddle or a large skillet over very low heat.
+- When batter has risen, pre-heat a griddle or large skillet over very low heat.

 - Grease English muffin rings with butter and sprinkle all the way around with cornmeal.

 - Once the pan has heated, place the rings in the pan, sprinkle a bit of cornmeal into the bottom of each one and carefully scoop ½ cup batter from the bowl and into the bottom of each ring.

 - Carefully spread the batter with the back of a spoon to mostly fill the bottom of the rings.